johnae/spook/README.md

   print "Got some data: #{data}"
 ```

-So, obviously it's very much up to you to get that FD from somewhere.
 These functions, eg. on_read, on_signal etc are actually methods on the global spook object.
 So, if you want to use them from a file you require you can do so like this instead:

 ```moonscript
 S = require 'syscall'